tlbdk/tlbdk.github.io/src/content/blog/2016-04-19-redirect-outgoing-traffic-for-user-on-mac.md

 ---
-title:  "Intercept outgoing traffic and send it to local proxy on mac"
+title: 'Intercept outgoing traffic and send it to local proxy on mac'
-description: ""
+description: ''
 pubDate: 2016-04-14 15:11:00 +0200
 categories: mac proxy mitmproxy fiddler
 slug: mac/proxy/mitmproxy/fiddler/2016/04/14/redirect-outgoing-traffic-for-user-on-mac.html
-heroImage: "/blog-placeholder-2.jpg"
+heroImage: '/blog-placeholder-2.jpg'
 ---

 I was missing "fiddler" like traffic interception on OS X, but luckily you can do